XRPLF/xrpl-dev-portal/content/concepts/consensus-network/negative-unl.md

 Each flag ledger, all of the following changes apply:

-1. Changes to the Negative UNL that were scheduled in the previous flag ledger go into effect.
+1. Changes to the Negative UNL that were scheduled in the previous flag ledger go into effect for the following ledger version.
+The consensus process for validating this flag ledger itself does not use the scheduled change.

     **Note:** This is one of the only times a ledger's state data is modified without a [transaction](transaction-basics.html) or [pseudo-transaction](pseudo-transaction-types.html).